Decay of Time Correlations in Point Vortex Systems: Time Decay of Correlations

 \subsection{Time dependence}

 For any choice of the parameters, $\rho^L_\sigma(t)$ starts at $\rho^L_\sigma(0)=1$ and drops to values close to 0 after a short transient phase.
 The fitting range $[t^\ast,t^{\ast\ast}]$ has to be chosen properly: $t^\ast>0$ must be large enough so to neglect the transient phase and $t^{\ast\ast}>t^\ast$ should not be too large, since when $\rho^L_\sigma(t)$ is too close to 0 its variations can not be distinguished from numerical error.
 The choice of $t^\ast$ was the more sensitive: \cref{tab:table1} reports the results for increasing values of $t^\ast$, and shows how the inclusion on the transient for small values of $t^\ast$ makes the fit unstable, as revealed by much higher $\chi^2$-scores.
 In our simulations, variations of $t^{\ast\ast}$ (in the simulated time interval) did not change the result of the fit except for a slightly larger $\chi^2$-score for larger $t^{\ast\ast}$.
+Dependence on fitting range --fit parameter $\alpha$ against lower extremum $t^\ast$-- is illustrated in \cref{fig:fit}.